Sujal-Chouhan/Password-Manager/README.md

     the master password is very important and is the key to all your other passwords, memorizing this password is highly recommended

  4) Enjoy!
 You can now add, generate, or extract passwords by simply typing "python pm.py" followed by your query.
 If you require further help, simply type "python pm.py     help"

+**Contributing**
+If you'd like to contribute to this project, feel free to open a pull request.
+All contributions are welcome.